Balance Transfer

 Some lenders allow this, but it’s worth checking before you apply.

-Be wary of doing this - the debt will become yours as soon as you do it, so the debt becomes your responsibility.
+Be wary of doing this because the debt will become yours as soon as you do it, so it becomes your responsibility.
 Never feel pressured to do this for your partner - especially if your relationship is new.

 What if the credit limit I’m offered isn’t high enough to cover my existing debt?

-If you’re unable to shift all your old debt over to your new card, you could try checking your chances of acceptance with another provider.
+If you cannot shift all your old debt over to your new card, you could check your chances of acceptance with another provider.
 However, applying for too many credit products in a short period of time could harm your credit score.